 Learning in the vineyard

 If you like wine, this is something cool, something almost no one ever sees.
 Think you know grapes do you?
-Well this is the modern Dionysian ground zero - the modern grapevine farm.
+Well this is the modern Dionysian ground zero - the modern grapevine farm were the point is not to grow grapes, but to produce budwood and rootstocks for grapevine grafting.
 This is the Nova Vine growing ground in Yolo County.
 This is where your rootstocks are grown, and this is where your budwood is snipped and bundled.
 Then they are shipped to Sonoma county where it is grafted together per order.
 Sounds boring you say?
 But wait, if you like grapes, this is an ampelographical crash course, a chance to see clonal variation and true rootstock growth up close and personal, and to taste the sweet result.
 This is one of two rootstock fields, this is what they actually look like in their true ungrafted form.
 Like Ivy they are opportunistic climbers, spreading in all directions until a tree gives them a trellis to climb.
 These could be St. George (though they usually have a touch of red at the edges), 110R, 101, 5C imagine all the possibilities!
 Rootstock are generally a neglected subject, but in the future we will be focusing much more attention on them.
 Being underground they aren't as glamorous as the clones above but water issues (and growing research) will be reframing that picture.
 There are huge problems with the rootstock choices people make - like 101 in Napa dominating the valley and not being drought tolerant and the dangers of monoculture.
 I have seen what poor rootstock/soil culture choices can bring with eternally struggling vines and desperate water stress and clear flavor results.

 On to the trellised clones.
 Almost each of these rows has something different growing.
 Right now I think they have six different clones of Sangiovese side by side.
 That means you could personally observe (and taste!) the differences between Brunello, Lamole, Vino Nobile de Montepulciano, two clones of Romagnolo, and another one I can't remember.